helm/charts/stable/minio/README.md

 $ helm install --set mode=distributed stable/minio
 ```

-This creates Minio server in distributed mode with 4 nodes.
+This provisions Minio server in distributed mode with 4 nodes.
 To change the number of nodes in your distributed Minio server, set the `numberOfNodes` field,

 ```bash
 $ helm install --set mode=distributed,numberOfNodes=8 stable/minio
 ```

-This creates Minio server in distributed mode with 8 nodes.
+This provisions Minio server in distributed mode with 8 nodes.
 Note that the `numberOfNodes` value should be an integer between 4 and 16 (inclusive).

 ### StatefulSet [limitations](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/#limitations) applicable to distributed Minio